 Quickly getting to grips with his 355bhp Ginetta G55 GT4, Gordon-Colebrooke was a consistent presence towards the head of the field, recording a handful of top six race finishes as well as posting an impressive qualifying record that including a front-row start at Oulton Park.

-For 2019, the Lillingstone Dayrell based driver will continue his partnership with Century Motorsport as he enters the prestigious British GT Championship behind the wheel of a BMW M4 GT4, a team and car combination that secured both the Drivers’ and Teams’ title last year.
+For 2019, the Lillingstone Dayrell based driver will continued his partnership with Century Motorsport to enter the prestigious British GT Championship behind the wheel of a BMW M4 GT4, a team and car combination that secured both the Drivers’ and Teams’ title the previous year.

-With standout raw speed and eye-catching race craft, Gordon-Colebrooke will be one to watch this year as he continues his motorsport career with the ambition of one day becoming a manufacturer driver at the top level of GT racing, including the Le Mans 24 Hours.
+Gordon-Colebrooke continues with the same package in 2021 with more silverware in his sights, as he continues his motorsport career with the ambition of one day becoming a manufacturer driver at the top level of GT racing, including the Le Mans 24 Hours.